ENCODE-DCC/genomic-data-service/README.md

    You will use this login/password to access the flower dashboard on the machines.
 The dashboard is accessible in `http://<public-IP>/indexer`.
 This is accessible to the internet, so be prudent in choosing the login/password (admin is a bad username, it is quite easy to guess).

-3. On the main machine add the IP addresses of the ES machines into `/home/ubuntu/genomic-data-service/config/development.cfg`.
-Set the value of `REGULOME_ES_HOSTS` to the private IP address of the regulome data service machine, and the value of `REGION_SEARCH_ES_HOSTS` to the private IP address of the region search data service machine.
+3. On the main machine add the IP addresses of the ES machines into `/home/ubuntu/genomic-data-service/config/production.cfg`.
+Set the value of `REGULOME_ES_HOSTS` to the private IP address of the regulome data service machine, and the value of `REGION_SEARCH_ES_HOSTS` to the private IP address of the region search data service machine (note that in the normal case these values are lists with one item).

 4. Create a security group allowing the main application the access to ES hosts on port 9201.
 This security group consists of one inbound rule with IP version `IPv4`, Type `Custom TCP`, Protocol `TCP`, Port Rance `9201` with the source <private IP of the main machine>/32.
 Both regulome and region-search machines need to be in this security group.